 The Wellfleet IPX router allows you to configure a static route to a server name and type.
-After you specify the server name and type, the IPX router converts standard NetBIOS "all networks broadcast" packets to NetBIOS directed broadband packets.
-NetBIOS "all networks broadcast" packets are sent to all accessible host IDs on all accessible IPX networks.
+After you specify the server name and type, the IPX router converts standard NetBIOS broadcast packets (of IPX Packet Type 20) to NetBIOS directed broadband packets.
+NetBIOS broadcast packets are sent to all accessible host IDs on all accessible IPX networks.
 NetBIOS directed broadband packets are sent to all host IDs on a single IPX network.

-An FFFFFFFF in the destination network number and host ID fields indicates that the packets are "all networks broadcast" packets.
+An IPX packet type of 20 indicates that the packets are NetBIOS broadcast packets.
 When you configure a NetBIOS static route, the IPX router inserts the target network number in the network number field of the NetBIOS packets.
 Refer to the section Editing NetBIOS Static Route Parameters for instructions on how to add a NetBIOS Static Route.

 Each IPX router interface supports up to 50 NetBIOS static routes.
 Each NetBIOS static route specifies a NetBIOS resource name and a destination network (where the resource resides).